The Rocketeer (film): Box office

 The Rocketeer was released in the United States on June 21, 1991, earning $9.6 million in its opening weekend in 1,616 theaters.
-Dick Cook, president of Disney's Buena Vista Distribution unit said "We've got to be pleased with the way it’s performed, especially since it’s not a sequel and has no big-time stars".
+Dick Cook, president of Disney's Buena Vista Distribution unit said "We've got to be pleased with the way it's performed, especially since it's not a sequel and has no big-time stars".
 The film opened #4 behind Robin Hood: Prince of Thieves, City Slickers and Dying Young and eventually grossed only $46.6 million in US box office, making it a commercial disappointment.
-Outside the US and Canada, the film was released through Disney's Touchstone Pictures label, in an attempt to attract the teenage audience it did not reach in North America.
+Outside of the United States and Canada, the film was released through Disney's Touchstone Pictures label, in an attempt to attract the teenage audience it did not reach in North America.

-Rocketeers original Art Deco poster, artistically similar to a famous Yuri Gagarin monument, was changed because it failed to draw attention to the cast, including then-current James Bond, Timothy Dalton.
+The original Art Deco poster, artistically similar to the famous Monument to Yuri Gagarin, was changed because it failed to draw attention to the cast, including James Bond actor Timothy Dalton.
 A new poster was designed to feature Dalton, Billy Campbell, and Jennifer Connelly prominently.
 The film also failed in Britain, grossing just over £1 million in its first two weeks at just under 250 screens.
 The new advertising campaign was being designed while the British promotional campaign for the film was already under way and some theaters still had the stylized United States film poster.

 Critical response

 On Rotten Tomatoes, 67% of 66 critics gave the film a positive review, with an average rating of 6.20/10.
 The site's consensus states: "An action-packed, if anachronistic, look back at pulp matinee serials, The Rocketeer may ring hollow with viewers expecting more than simple fun and gee-whiz special effects."
 Metacritic gave the film a score of 61 out of 100, based on reviews from 8 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.